-- 2018: Currently being authentic.
 I have a passion for creating custom affordable art.
 I believe in making fine art accessible & incorporating it into everyday life.
-I continue to show my work in gallery settings, but I’m leaning toward more non-traditional spaces.
-I want the person in the coffee shop, restaurant or office to see my work (& prices) and know that art is not out of reach.
-Whether it’s a piece on the wall, something you set your drink or snacks on, or something you wear around your neck, I want you to feel like making art a part of your life is easy.
-I live for custom commissions!
-There are no stupid questions or requests, so please ask away.
+I do this by offering customization options at a lower price than ready-made work.
+I enjoy showing my art in galleries, but I am more drawn to unconventional spaces.
+I want the person in the coffee shop, restaurant or office to see my work & know that art is not out of reach.
+Whether it’s a piece on the wall or something you set your drink or snacks on, I want you to feel like making art a part of your life is easy.